Wedding at Cana: In media

+In music

+Patrick Hawes' first major work was his 1989 cantata The Wedding at Cana, which he has reorchestrated for Choir of the Earth to sing in 2026.

-St Columba miracle
+Saint Columba miracle

 Sixth-century Irish missionary Saint Columba of Iona supposedly performed an identical miracle when he served as a deacon in Ireland under Finnian of Movilla, replenishing the supply of sacramental wine for a mass.